-Please complete and return to Head of School who will acknowledge receipt and explain what action will be taken.
+Please complete and return to Complaints Co-ordinator / Executive Head who will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name:

 Your relationship to the pupil:

 Address:

 Postcode:

 Day time telephone number:

 Evening telephone number:

 Please give details of your complaint:

 What action, if any, have you already taken to try and resolve your complaint?
 (Who did you speak to and what was the response?)